How to notify us over the holiday period.

 How are workers and others harmed?

-Because stylists spend the bulk of their day standing on hard floors, this can place undue stress on feet, knees and the back.
-Lower body problems can range from achy joints to varicose veins.
+Stylists spend the bulk of their day standing on hard floors, this can place stress on their feet, knees, hips, and back.
+Stylists are at risk of discomfort, pain, or injury particularly when:

 What can you do?

-• Ensure stylists know how to use the equipment they are provided with, including how to adjust it to meet their specific needs.
+- Ensure stylists know how to use the equipment they are provided with, including how to adjust it to meet their specific needs and the tasks they are doing.

 Always ask workers for input on identifying health and safety risks, and when choosing solutions.
 People are more likely to take responsibility and make good choices if they’ve been involved in the conversation.
 Workers are the eyes and ears of your business.
 They could suggest practical, cost-effective solutions.